So what's next? You need to know how best to promote your online course.

 So what is the best way to promote your online course?

 The most effective way to promote your online course is an educational blog combined with email marketing.
-A blog is by far the best long-term investment of your initial content creation effort.
+A blog is by far the best long-term investment for your initial content creation effort.

 A blog, if well executed, brings more traffic than any other traffic source, including social media in general and YouTube in particular.